Tornadoes of 2003: August

 There were 44 tornadoes confirmed in the US in August.

 August 7

-There were four reported tornadoes, including an F1 tornado in Palm Beach Gardens, Florida.
-This tornado caused minor damage.
+Two tornadoes touched down in Palm Beach County, Florida, rated F0 and F1.
+The F0 tornado touched down in southeast Jupiter, causing damage to a metal roof in a shopping center, screened porches, and trees, totaling around $50,000 in property damage.
+The F1 tornado touched down in Palm Beach Gardens, overturning a trailer on Interstate 95.
+58 homes were destroyed, 21 suffered serious damage, and 150 had slight damage.
+28 people were injured, and damage estimates range between $70–80 million.

 September

 There were 32 tornadoes confirmed in the US in September.

 September 23

 An F1 tornado hit Ewing and Lawrence townships, in Mercer County, New Jersey.
 There were no fatalities, but there was widespread damage to homes.
 The tornado touched down in Ewing near Prospect Street, crossed Olden Avenue, and entered Lawrence Township near the Shabukunk Creek.
 In Lawrenceville, the tornado followed a path parallel to and slightly northwest of Princeton Pike.
 Olden Avenue in Ewing was closed for several days while debris and downed power poles were removed.
 Several retail stores at the Mercer Mall and the Nassau Park retail center were also damaged.

 October

 There were 26 tornadoes confirmed in the US in October.

+October 5

+Two tornadoes touched down in Brazos County, Texas, rated F1 and F0.
+The F1 tornado caused severe damage to 25 homes and slight damage to 200 other homes.
+There was roof damage to some structures, with some tree damage, and one injury was reported.
+It caused $750,000 in damage.
+The F0 tornado caused minor damage to a building and caused $3,000 in damage.

-October 29
+October 9

-An F0 tornado struck suburban Miami Gardens, Florida.
-No deaths or injuries were reported, and damage was relatively minor; damage to fencing and landscaping, roof damage to a trailer, and destruction of a patio and carport.
-The widely scattered nature of the damage supported the F0 classification.
+Seven F0 tornadoes touched down in Central Southeast Texas, all of them totaling $65,800 in damage.
+One of them caused damage to buildings and minor roof damage to a home, with windows broken out of a daycare facility.
+Another one caused roof damage to an apartment complex and caused slight damage to local businesses.